JonathanTreffler/canvas2image-2/README.md

 Canvas2Image cannot be imported as a module and seems to no longer be maintained.

-This repository contains the original code and a export statement.
+This repository contains the original code, a few changes and a export statement.

 ### Usage
 ```bash